ydirson/generals-familiar/README.md

   * let users select their own armies from a UI, let them paste the full URL provided by "share as link"
   * show spells when needed (requires fetching json army book)
+  * ensure important list-level info is displayed, and not hidden by the drawer (horizontally-condensed?)
   * (bug) on army removal, removal link for previous armies are not updated
 * QoL
   * special rules